 • What’s the demographic in the neighborhood compared to the demographic of your future customer market?

-While looking at locations, make sure the space as enough room for things like refrigerators and freezers as well as display cases for bakery items.
-If you’re having the baking done in store make sure there’s a separate are that can house an oven, plenty of counter space and storage for all baking supplies.
+While looking at locations, make sure the space has enough room for things like refrigerators and freezers as well as display cases for bakery items.
+If you’re having the baking done in store make sure there’s a separate area that can house an oven, plenty of counter space, and storage for all baking supplies.

 5. Check With Your Local Health Department.